Extremity angiography is a test used to see the arteries in the hands, arms, feet, or legs. It is also called peripheral angiography.

 This test is done in a hospital.
 You will lie on an x-ray table.
-You may ask for some medicine to make you sleep and relaxed (sedative) if you are anxious about the test.
+You may ask for some medicine to make you sleep and relax (sedative) if you are anxious about the test.

-The health care provider will shave and clean an area, usually in the groin.
+- The health care provider will shave and clean an area, most often in the groin.

 Certain treatments can be done during this procedure.
 These treatments include:

 - Dissolving a blood clot with medicine